 - All courts in the State of Georgia

-Education and Awards: Mr. Stone received his Juris Doctor degree from the Georgia State University College of Law in 2007.
+Mr. Stone received his Juris Doctor degree from the Georgia State University College of Law in 2007.
 During law school, he received CALI Awards for Excellence in Trial Practice in Research, Writing, Advocacy, and Criminal Law, clerked for a judge, and studied for a term at Johannes Kepler University in Linz, Austria, completing courses focusing on arbitration.
 Prior to law school, he was a legal assistant for a large law firm in Atlanta during breaks from college.
-He received his Bachelor of Arts degree with Honors from the University of Georgia’s Honors Program in Athens, Georgia, where he published his honors thesis on American and European antitrust law.
+He received his Bachelor of Arts degree with Honors from the University of Georgia’s Honors Program in Athens, Georgia, where he published his honors thesis comparing American and European antitrust enforcement.